How To Become A Freelance Graphic Designer Without A Degree

 If things work well, you might break free and become your own boss.
 There’s no limit to how you can approach in life.
 You could be a partner for multiple businesses that your friends have that requires your skills.
 Seize the opportunity.

 I’m sure everyone’s experience is different.
 This is what I’ve gone through by far.
+Graphic design is definitely in demand in Malaysia.
 Hope it enlightens someone.
 Good luck!